What our Students are Saying

 We're continually inspired by our students - read about some of their amazing journeys.

 In a full-circle moment, Toi Ohomai Bachelor of Creative Industries graduate, Jade Baxter, has returned to the Tauranga campus where she studied, this time as a graphic designer within the institute’s Brand and Engagement team.
+Jade completed her degree in 2023.

 In December 2022, just a week before Christmas, Logan Poole (Ngāi Tūhoe, Te Arawa) received a phone call that would change his life.
 He was diagnosed with life-threatening liver disease and liver cancer, so he stopped working to focus on his treatment.